 Electric Batteries and Cells

 There are 2 fundamental types of cells, Primary and Secondary.
 Primary cells are meant to be used once only, through to the discharged state and Secondary cells are designed to be recharged over and over (typically several hundreds of times).
-Some chemistry is suitable for use either as primary or secondary.
+Some chemistry is conditionally suitable for use either as primary or secondary.

 The number of different battery types, properties and applications is enormous, quite apart from the fact that each type comes in a variety of sizes, usually dictated by voltage and capacity.
-Capacity is measured in ampere-hours (Ah) or thousandths of ampere hours (mAh).

 Primary:

 Zinc Carbon: nominal 1.5 V, an old type, cheap and voltage varies considerably during use.
+Suitable for low drain loads only.
+Despite these being cheap we would always prefer the Alkaline.

-Alkaline Manganese: nominal 1.5V, ubiquitous replacement for zinc-carbon, higher energy more expensive.
+Alkaline Manganese: nominal 1.5 V, ubiquitous replacement for zinc-carbon, higher energy, more expensive but good buys are there if you search.

 Zinc Air: nominal 1.4V, as its name suggests must be exposed to the air (a seal is usually removed when first used), high self-discharge rate.

 Silver Oxide: nominal 1.55V.
-Often sold as button cells, for use in calculators, cameras, watches etc where its stable discharge characteristics are valuable.
+Often sold as button cells, for use in calculators, simple cameras, watches etc where its stable discharge characteristics are valuable.

 Secondary: